segmentio/kafka-go/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Describe the solution you'd like**
+**Describe the solution you would like**

-A clear and concise description of what you want to happen.
+> A clear and concise description of what you want to happen.

 **Supporting documentation**

-Please provides links to relevant Kafka protocol docs and/or KIPs.
+> Please provides links to relevant Kafka protocol docs and/or KIPs.